MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ### Prompt 1

 **Product vision document (PVD):** Explain what you contributed to the vision of the product and how you participated in the planning process. **Provide a screenshot/s of the portions of the PVD to which you contributed.**
+I proposed the use of material ui for a refactoring of some unresponsive parts of the site.
+I always researched graphic mapping libraries and settled on the use of Ant L7.
+These were contributions to the technical spec.

 ### Prompt 2

 **Release canvas/es:** Explain what you contributed to your release canvases. **Provide screenshots.**
+I contributed to every card in the release canvas.
+My main focus was card two and four "Display Fixes and Social Media" and "Map Integration".
+I also presented card two during our group release canvas presentation to Parth.
+I also heavily focused on wording and grammar fixes to every release canvas card.
 ### Prompt 3

 **Trello & task breakdown:** Describe your contributions to the task breakdown of your Trello board. **Screenshot Trello cards that you made.**
+I have made atleast 4 or 5 trello cards.
+I have included pictures of bugs that I am working on or additions I am going to make to the UI.

 ### Prompt 4

 **Local environment:** Elaborate on your local environment set up.
 What problems came up during your local development environment set up?
 How did you overcome them?
 **Local environments for DS students could mean:** pipenv, virtualenv, docker, or k8 clusters.
 How have you utilized tools to ensure reproducibility when your product is deployed?
 How do packages and dependencies get loaded into your hosted environment?
+I am using visual studio code with yarn for package management.
+I have not run into any problems with it so far.

 ### Prompt 5